MIC-DKFZ/semantic_segmentation/Readme.md

 pip install -r requirements.txt
 ````

-After Setting up a dataset, you check if the installation was successful and everything is working,
+After Setting up a dataset, you can check if the installation was successful and everything is working,
 by running a small "unit test" using Pytorch
 Lightnings [fast_dev_run](https://pytorch-lightning.readthedocs.io/en/stable/common/debugging.html#fast-dev-run):